Ericaceae

 Cultural Significance Around the World

-In China, Azalea, called “杜鵑花” (Dujuan Hua), symbolizes happiness and family love, often used in decorations during Chinese New Year and festive events.
+In China, known as “杜鵑花 (dujuan hua),” they symbolize happiness and family love, and are often used in Lunar New Year and festive decorations.

-In Europe, particularly during the Victorian era in England, Azaleas symbolized elegance and were cultivated in greenhouses as a mark of sophistication.
-In France and Italy, they are considered special gifts.
+In Europe, particularly in Victorian England, azaleas symbolized elegance in households and were cultivated in greenhouses.
+In France and Italy, they remain cherished as special gifts.

-In Japan, Azaleas became widespread during the Edo period as garden plants and potted specimens.
-By the Meiji era, they were commonly incorporated into Western-style garden designs.
-Today, Azaleas continue to be a favorite among horticulturists, with ongoing efforts to develop new varieties.
+In Japan, azaleas became popular during the Edo period as garden and potted plants, and from the Meiji era onward, they were incorporated into Western-style gardens.

 Gardening Advice

-To grow Azaleas healthily and beautifully, proper care is essential.
-Here are the main points:
+To grow azaleas healthily and beautifully, the right environment and care are essential.

 Light

 Prefers partial shade or bright indirect light.
-Protect from strong direct sunlight to prevent leaf scorch.
+Avoid strong direct sunlight to prevent leaf burn.

 Watering